Your Itinerary: 24-Hours in Uptown New Orleans

 The historic campuses of the Loyola and Tulane, with their landscaped grounds and architecture ranging from Italian Renaissance to Mid-Century Modern, are also worth a visit.
 You’ll be getting two for one, basically, since they’re located so close to one another.

 Afternoon: Lunch and shopping on Magazine and Freret streets

 Magazine Street runs parallel to St. Charles Avenue, about 10 blocks apart.
 It might be too much to walk the entire strip, but it’s packed with restaurants, boutiques, unique vintage and costume shops, and cafes — so you can have your pick without straying too far from one destination to another.
 So, shop away, or grab a sidewalk seat at any of the many great little coffee shops to caffeinate and people-watch.
 Nearby, Freret Street is another vibrant commercial corridor that’s packed with shopping destinations, art galleries, and restaurants (many of which have spacious outdoor or balcony seating).

-For lunch, there are several fabulous options on and around Magazine and Freret but we love La Petite Grocery, Wayfare, the High Hat, and The Company Burger.
+For lunch, there are several fabulous options on and around Magazine and Freret but we love La Petite Grocery, High Hat, and The Company Burger.
 Alternatively, you can head to the incomparable Commander’s Palace (elevated Creole fare and a 25-cent martini lunch special!), and then walk around in the historic Lafayette Cemetery #1 located right across the street (either self-guided or as part of the guided tour).
 It’s one of the oldest cemeteries in the city and features a number of historically significant above-ground tombs.